Heteroscedasticity of Denoising Score Matching with Generalised Smooth Noise: EVALUATIONS

+\paragraph{Beyond First-order Scores:} We evaluate the convergence behavior of second-order score estimation on a Gaussian Mixture Model (GMM) where computation of the ideal weight is tractable.
+As shown in \cref{fig: 2nd experiment}, the unweighted baseline (No Weight) suffers from severe instability and poor convergence across most noise levels.
+By contrast, incorporating weighting schemes tailored for heteroscedasticity drastically reduces gradient variance and accelerates convergence.
+Furthermore, while the Taylor-approximated weights successfully stabilize early training, they exhibit late-stage divergence in low-noise regimes.
+The ideal weighting scheme completely prevents this divergence.

+\paragraph{Beyond Gaussian Diffusion:} To evaluate the training quality and verify that the proposed approximate weighting scheme reduces heteroscedasticity, we measure the Mean Absolute Percentage Error (MAPE) against the exact, analytical true score.
+Because deriving this ground-truth score is mathematically intractable for complex, high-dimensional data, our empirical validation is necessarily restricted to simpler distributions where the true score is known in closed form.
+We evaluate how our approximate weight (Lemma \ref{lemma: practical approximation of weighting function}) improves performance on a 1D Mixture of Cauchy dataset corrupted by various noise families. \cref{tab:cauchy_experiment} shows that naive training without weights results in severe performance degradation, particularly at extreme noise levels.
+In general, applying the derived first-order optimal weights substantially reduces the MAPE of the predicted score.

+\paragraph{Alternative Weighting Function Approximations:} The first order weighting function approximation above disregards curvature information necessary for statistical efficiency, ignoring the underlying geometry of the data.
+Unfortunately, computing the Hessian for high-dimensional data is prohibitively expensive, scaling as $\mathcal{O}(D^2)$.
+One way to circumvent this computational bottleneck is computing the trace of Hessian instead of the full Hessian.
+Below, we approximate the trace of the Hessian of the marginal log-density using the divergence of the learned score model, estimated with Hutchinson probes \citep{hutchinson1989stochastic}.
+We tested this second-order approximation on standard generative datasets.
+As demonstrated in \cref{tab:hutchinson_experiment}, incorporating these scalar curvature approximations provides minor improvements in distribution modeling over the first-order approximation.

+This reflects an inherent difficulty: accurately estimating curvature in high dimensions is computationally expensive, and low-rank or scalar approximations fail to capture the full variance structure.

-We plot the vairance of the gradients empirically in \autoref{fig:variance of parameter gradients}.
-When $\sigma_t$ is low, the variances of gradients of model parameters for two weighting functions are almost the same.
-However, when $\sigma_t$ becomes larger, heuristic weighting achieves significantly lower variances than the optimal weights.
+\paragraph{Empirical Analysis of Model Parameter Variances:} \cref{fig:variance of parameter gradients dim 10} shows that the variances of the gradients of model parameters for ideal and first-order approximate weighting functions are similar when $\sigma_t$ is low, but heuristic weighting achieves significantly lower variance than the ideal weights.